Christopher P. Loss

 He is the author of Between Citizens and the State: The Politics of American Higher Education in the Twentieth Century (Princeton University Press, 2012), winner of the 2013 American Educational Research Association Outstanding Book Award; and co-editor of The Convergence of K-12 and Higher Education: Policies and Programs in a Changing Era (Harvard Education Press, 2016), a study of the interplay of the K–12 and higher education sectors and its implications for future policymaking, practice, and education research.
 His current book project, Front and Center: Academic Expertise and its Challengers in the Post–1945 United States, traces the rise of interdisciplinary centers and their impact on professional life and on university development more broadly since World War II.
 Loss has held fellowships at the Miller Center of Public Affairs, the Brookings Institution, and the American Academy of Arts & Sciences.
 From 2010–12 he served on the Teagle Foundation’s National Forum on the Future of Liberal Education.
 In 2016 he was named a Chancellor Faculty Fellow at Vanderbilt University.

-Loss has published articles and essays in the Journal of American History, Journal of Policy History, Social Science History, History of Education Quarterly, and the Journal of Military History, among others.
+Loss has published articles and essays in the Journal of American History, Journal of Policy History, Social Science History, History of Education Quarterly, Journal of Military History, and Journal of Urban History, among others.
 He has organized and/or co-edited a number of special journal issues, most recently on the theme of Psychology, Politics, and Public Policy for the Journal of the History of Psychology.
 He has also written essays on current academic affairs for the Chronicle of Higher Education and Inside Higher Ed, and is a regular commentator on education matters for a variety of media outlets.

 Loss is an award-winning instructor.
-He offers courses in the undergraduate HOD major, in LPO’s professional and doctoral programs, and in the Peabody Scholars Program, where he teaches a first-year seminar titled Going to School in America.
-He directs the M.Ed. program in Higher Education Administration and is a past member of the Vanderbilt Faculty Senate.
+He teaches in the undergraduate HOD major and in LPO’s professional and doctoral programs.
+He is a former director of the M.Ed. program in Higher Education Administration and previously served on the Vanderbilt Faculty Senate.

 Before arriving at Vanderbilt University, Loss was a research fellow in the Governance Studies Program at the Brookings Institution in Washington, D.C.
 He also worked in academic administration for four years in the Office of the Vice President and Provost at the University of Virginia.